No One Lives Forever 2: A Spy in H.A.R.M.'s Way

-No One Lives Forever 2: A Spy in H.A.R.M.'s Way is a first-person shooter video game developed by Monolith Productions and published by Vivendi Universal Games and their subsidiary Sierra Entertainment, released for Windows in 2002, later ported to Mac OS X in 2003, published by MacPlay.
-It is the second game in the No One Lives Forever series, the sequel to the 2000 game The Operative: No One Lives Forever.
+No One Lives Forever 2: A Spy in H.A.R.M.'s Way (abbreviated as NOLF 2) is a first-person shooter video game developed by Monolith Productions and published by Fox Interactive and Vivendi Universal Games under Sierra Entertainment for Windows.
+It was later released to Mac OS X in 2003 by MacPlay.
+It is the sequel to the 2000 game The Operative: No One Lives Forever.
+Unlike its predecessor, it was not released for the PlayStation 2.

 The story follows spy Cate Archer as she once again takes up arms against the international criminal organization H.A.R.M.
 Throughout the game, Cate Archer is sent to exotic locales, such as a ninja village, a secret submarine base, and a trailer park in Ohio during a tornado.
 A whole new range of uniquely designed gadgets and weapons are also introduced, including a blowtorch disguised as a can of hair spray and a robotic bomb disguised as a kitten.
-A spin-off to the game, entitled Contract J.A.C.K., was released in 2003.
+The game was followed by a spin-off of the series, entitled Contract J.A.C.K., which was released in 2003.

 Gameplay

 As in the first game, missions can be completed through action, stealth, or a combination of these methods.
 In many cases, the missions are more open ended.
-While the original game contained several missions that required the player to not to be detected or avoid setting off alarms, the sequel contained only a few objectives that required complete stealth.
+While the original game contained several missions that required the player not to be detected or avoid setting off alarms, the sequel contained only a few objectives that required complete stealth.
 However, to counter this, No One Lives Forever 2: A Spy in H.A.R.M.'s Way utilizes respawning enemies more often than the original to encourage the player to complete the missions in a surreptitious manner.
 The game's AI is designed with a Goal-Oriented Action Planning architecture where the enemies themselves have more control over the actions they perform.